K0F/OperatorOmikron/README.md

-Operator Omicron stands for variable in mathematical expression.
-Omicron can be either "+", "−", "×", "÷" ...etc. and it prints out something following.
+Operator Omicron stands for variable in mathematical operator stmbol.

+Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is operation itself... and it prints out in all combinatorics something as following:

 ```
 a + b + c + d = 10.0